 Regimental Colours: dark green field; centre device consisting of an outstretched mailed arm with sword, the whole surrounded by a laurel wreath and a trophy of arms; a white scroll above carrying the motto CUI VULT.
-Hereafter, we present an illustration from the Reitzenstein Sammlung, dating from circa 1761 (left) and the interpretation of Hannoverdidi (right).
+Hereafter, we present an illustration from the Reitzenstein Sammlung, dating from circa 1761 (left) and our own interpretation (right).

 Biles, Bill: The Hanoverian Army in the 18th Century, Seven Years War Association Journal Vol. VI No. 3

 Knötel, H. der Jung, and Hans M. Brauer: Uniformbogen Nr.
 45, Berlin

 Niemeyer, Joachim, and Georg Ortenburg: The Hanoverian Army during the Seven Years War

 Pengel, R., and G. R. Hurt: German States in the Seven Years War 1740 to 1762, Imperial Press